 By the middle of October, I had done quite a bit of flying on the Jetliner with Jimmy Orrell and Mike Cooper-Slipper.
 Jimmy returned to England to continue flying for a number of years there.
-He is now retired and is still living in a beautiful little cottage right on the edge of Woodford aerodrome where he spent so many years as chief test pilot.
-We correspond occasionally although I haven't seen him for quite a few years vears.
+He retired to a beautiful little cottage right on the edge of Woodford aerodrome where he spent so many years as chief test pilot.

 One interesting flight that occurred during the airplane's life was on the eighteenth of April, 1950.
-We made the first international air mail flight in Morth America in a jet transport when we carried air mail from Toronto to New York.
-Gordon McGregor, who at that time was president of Trans-Canada Air Lines, flew that time was president of Trans-Canada Air Lines, flew along with us.
+We made the first international air mail flight in North America in a jet transport when we carried air mail from Toronto to New York.
+Gordon McGregor, who at that time was president of Trans-Canada Air Lines, flew along with us.
 The mayor of Toronto sent, among other things, a peace pipe that we were to take to the mayor of New York.
 I don't know which one of us was supposed to puff on the thing to keep it going.
 I think Bill lighted it just before we landed.
 Anyway we took this peace pipe along, lots of pictures were taken, air mail letters were carried back and forth and some of you may still have some of the covers that were on that flight.
-This flight was interesting from an historical point of view, not only because air mail was carried but it was also the first flight in the United States of a jet transport. transport.
+This flight was interesting from an historical point of view, not only because air mail was carried but it was also the first flight in the United States of a jet transport.

 During 1950 and 1951 the test and demonstration program continued.
-We did demonstrations for the RCAF at Ottawa and St. Hubert, the USAF at Dayton, Ohio, and also some flights for the air force and for other officials at Washington, D.C.; and down to Miami for the airlines there, as well as Chicago.
+We did demonstrations for the RCAF at Ottawa and St. Hubert, the USAF at Dayton, Ohio, and also some flights for the air force and for other officials at Washington, D.C., and down to Miami for the airlines there as well, Chicago took an hour and thirty minutes, Chicago to New York was an hour and fifty-five, and New York to Toronto was an hour and ten which, by today's standards, is not unusual.
+But in those days, when they were still flying DC-3's and -4's, this was considered quite spectacular.